Shopify/shopify-cli/docs/app/rails/commands/index.md

 ## `serve`

-Start a local development node server for your project, as well as a public [ngrok](https://ngrok.com/) tunnel to your localhost.
+Start a local development server for your project, as well as a public [ngrok](https://ngrok.com/) tunnel to your localhost.

 ```console
 $ shopify serve